Banking Class Action

 However, class members can also register their interest in the action or “opt in” to the Action if they wish.

-A consumer class action on behalf of over 150,000 ANZ and ASB customers.
+A consumer class action on behalf of ANZ and ASB customers.

-The Banking Class Action seeks full repayment of all the interest & fees paid by ANZ and ASB customers on their loans which they are not liable to pay and the Banks were not entitled to take under the CCCFA because the Banks failed to meet their disclosure obligations to their customers.
+The Banking Class Action seeks repayment of interest & fees paid by ANZ and ASB customers on their loans which it is alleged they were not liable to pay and the Banks were not entitled to receive under the CCCFA because the Banks failed to meet their disclosure obligations to their customers.

 The purpose of the CCCFA is to protect the interests of individual customers when they borrow money.
-It is important consumer legislation that ensures lenders put the interests of their customers first.
+It is important consumer legislation that ensures creditors put the interests of their customers first.

 The Class Actions says that the CCCFA clearly states what the consequences are if a bank fails to meet its disclosure obligationsunder the Act.
-It alleges that ANZ and ASB didn't provide proper disclosure information to customers as required by law, which means they are not legally entitled to charge the costs of borrowing including interest and fees.
+It alleges that ANZ and ASB did not provide proper disclosure information to certain customers, which means they were not legally entitled to receive interest and fees from those customers.

-The CCCFA also clearly states if a bank has taken money they are not entitled to, it must repay it.
-The Class Action says that ANZ and ASB's failure to repay interest and fees is a further serious breach of the CCCFA.
+The CCCFA also clearly states that if a bank receives money it was not entitled to, it must repay it.
+The Class Action says that ANZ and ASB's failures to repay interest and fees are serious breaches of the CCCFA.